 The treasury risk team is responsible for the day-to-day oversight of market risks.
 The balance sheet is subjected to a range of stress tests, including a 2% shift in interest rates on a weekly basis.
-The results are measured against risk appetite for market risk which is currently set at a maximum of 4.0% of capital.
-In addition management review interest rate basis risk and its potential impact on earnings.
+The results are measured against risk appetite for market risk.
+In addition, management review interest rate basis risk and its potential impact on earnings.
 Risk positions are reviewed monthly by ALCO and LAF and reported through to the Executive Risk and Board Risk Committees.